kabbas570/kabbas570.github.io/_pages/about.md

 - Brain Korea Master Scholarship Award
 - CERN 2017 Summer Student Award
 - Bachelor's Degree Final Year Best Project Award
-- Magna Cum Laude Highest  Academic Excellence Award (Bachelor Degree)
+- Magna Cum Laude Highest  Academic Excellence Award (Bachelor's Degree)

 ### Site Credits
 This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub Pages.